SpikeInterface/spikeinterface-events/spikeinterface-workshop-2023/README.md

 * Are you excited about open-source initiatives and electrophysiology community-building?

-If you answered yes to any of this questions, you are very welcome to participate to the **1st SpikeInterface Workshop**, held in beautiful Lisbon, Portugal, at the Champalimaud Center for the Unknown (CCU) in Lisbon, from June 26-30th 2023.
+If you answered yes to any of this questions, you are very welcome to participate to the **SpikeInterface Workshop/Developer Hackathon**, held in beautiful Edinburgh, Scotland, at the University of Edinburgh, from May 27th-31th 2024.

 The 5-day event will be a unique opportunity to strengthen the extracellular electrophysiology community, from end-users to developers.
 It will cover relevant topics for electrophysiology analysis, including advanced